 The Code applies to all of us, from our Board of Directors to each of our colleagues and consultants worldwide at Mips, including subsidiaries.
 Managers and supervisors have a particular responsibility to lead by example and shall ensure the Code’s implementation.
 They make sure people on their team are provided with the training necessary to understand the Code and the policies related to it.
 However, all employees and consultants also have an individual responsibility to keep themselves continuously informed about the content of this Code.

 Suppliers and other business partners are expected to conduct their business in line with the spirit and main principles outlined in the Code.
 Therefore, they must sign our Code of Conduct for Suppliers in which we outline requirements for our suppliers.

-We all have an obligation to speak up if we become aware of a behaviour or a situation that is not in line with the Code.
-Therefore, we urge employees, suppliers or any other external business partner to report any suspected violation against the Mips’ Code of Conduct.
+We all have an obligation to speak up if we become aware of a behavior or a situation that is not in line with the Code.
+Therefore, we urge employees, suppliers, or any other external business partner to report any suspected violation of the Mips’ Code of Conduct.
 If you would like to raise a concern anonymously, you can use the whistleblowing system.